NigamNeupane/NigamNeupane.github.io/pages/about-my-project.md

   - The project includes working with real medical data and applying tools such as Python, MATLAB, SPSS, and R to build models, handle data, and evaluate performance.

 outcome: |
   By the end of the program, I will gain practical skills in data handling, model building, and performance evaluation.
-The optimized algorithm is expected to enhance prediction accuracy and demonstrate how Al can support early disease detection and improve healthcare outcomes.
+The optimized algorithm is expected to enhance prediction accuracy and demonstrate how AI can support early disease detection and improve healthcare outcomes.
 final_report_url: TBD

 grad_mentor: